 clearly lighting is still an issue in these photos, but even if that were better…well, just read below

 It took me years to get comfortable going closer to what I was photographing.
 I’d try to give the big picture, when really, telling just a part of the story would have resulted in a better, more interesting photo and probably made people more curious to read the words that went with the photos.

 I’ve learned I don’t have to try to tell the entire story in one image.

 Don’t be afraid to allow things to run off the edge of the photo.
 It’s visually interesting, hints that the photo doesn’t tell the whole story and builds curiosity.

-These three tips are my starting point every time to getting a great still life from above.
+These three tips are my starting point every time to getting a great flat lay.